-As we are home educating now we decided to have a lovely historical day out to the Battle of Bosworth Battlefield.
+As we are homeschooling now we decided to have a lovely historical day out to the Battle of Bosworth Heritage Centre.

 Since homeschooling Freddie has shown such a strong interest in history we just had to go.

-The Battle of Bosworth was in 1485 and between King Richard III and Henry Tudor (King Henry VII), and was a fight against the Lancastrians (Henry Tudor) and the Yorkists (King Richard III).
+The Battle of Bosworth was in 1485 and between King Richard III and Henry Tudor (King Henry VII).
+It was a fight against the Lancastrians (Henry Tudor) and the Yorkists (King Richard III).
 King Richard III died at the battle, in fact he was the last English King to die while in battle.

 The Battle of Bosworth Battlefield Heritage Centre is absolutely brilliant, it is very geared up for children of all ages.
 There are lots of buttons to press, colouring in, dressing up, walking and even a bow and arrow.